Mossblac/Rally_Mapper/README.md

 **This is a work in progress** There is a long list of missing features and potential updates, such as:

-> 1. delete saves from within the app
+> 1. ~~animation updates to place obstacles and punches after track is placed~~
-> 2. ~~animation updates to place obstacles and punches after track is placed~~
+> 2. delete saves from within the app
 > 3. pinch zoom and rotate the map smoothly
 > 4. run the track animation that takes you through the course at the average speed.
 > 5. ability to upload and share Tracks
 > 6. Login and Multiple user support
 > 7. manual obstacle and punch placement
-> 8. tons of quality of life UI improvements.
+> 8. Rally Mapper Mobile
-> 9. Rally Mapper Mobile
+> 9. minor UI improvements.

 ## Required to build app